maspinguin/graphql-relay-express-boiler-plate/README.md

 ## **Description** ##
-Simple boiler plate to use graphQL with apollo server
+Simple boiler plate to use graphQL with apollo server express for RelayJS.

+This server make to run simply things of GraphQL operation, for frontend side: https://github.com/maspinguin/react-relay-boiler-plate

 Tool that use:
  - Express for server